Tell Me What You Would Have Done Differently at Work

-Naturally, you should avoid referencing any scenarios revealing weaknesses which would interfere with you carrying out key elements of the job, unless you can offer clear substantiated facts that those weaknesses are no longer an issue.
+Naturally, you should avoid referencing any scenarios revealing weaknesses that would interfere with you carrying out key elements of the job, unless you can offer clear substantiated facts that those weaknesses are no longer an issue.

 Interviewers ask about weaknesses for a variety of reasons.
-They want to know how self aware you are, and whether you have the ability to be critical of your own performance.
-Everyone has weaknesses, and employers want to know that you know yours, and that you take active steps to learn from them and avoid allowing them to create problems at work.
+They want to know how self-aware you are, and whether you have the ability to be critical of your own performance.
+Everyone has weaknesses, and employers want to know that you understand yours, that you take active steps to learn from them, and that you avoid allowing them to create problems at work.

 You don’t want to give the interviewer an opportunity not to hire you because she’s concerned about your ability to do the job.
 Here are more tips for responding to interview questions about weaknesses.

 As with all interview responses, be sure to select issues which you can discuss honestly and sincerely, since interviewers will usually notice fabrications.
-Stretching the truth during an interview can make it difficult to keep your story consistent, and depending on the extent and depth of your lies, can cause a job offer to be withdrawn.
+Stretching the truth during an interview can make it difficult to keep your story consistent.
+Depending on the extent and depth of your lies, this can cause a job offer to be withdrawn.
 You can even be fired for lying during the application process after you have been hired.

 Spending some extra time preparing for your interview is well worth it.
 You worked hard just to score the interview, and you deserve the best shot possible at a job offer.
 Practice answering interview questions with a friend or mentor, so you're ready to respond.